-Sir Barton: How the First Triple Crown Winner Wound up in the Army
+How the First Triple Crown Winner Wound Up in the Army

-On Saturday, Kentucky Derby winner Animal Kingdom will try to keep his Triple Crown hopes alive with a win in the 136th Preakness Stakes.
+At Saturday's Belmont Stakes, California Chrome will attempt to become the first Triple Crown winner since Affirmed in 1978.
 At some point in the coverage, an announcer will likely rattle off the names of all 11 horses who have completed the Triple Crown, including familiar names like Secretariat, Citation, and Seattle Slew.
 Today let’s look at a champion who doesn’t get quite as much mention: Sir Barton, who in 1919 became the first horse ever to win the Derby, the Preakness, and the Belmont.

 To call Sir Barton an unlikely champion is a bit of an understatement even though he had good bloodlines.
 The chestnut colt was sired by well-known stud Star Shoot, and his grandsire was legendary British racehorse Isinglass, who had won the English Triple Crown in 1893.
 Despite his speedy breeding, Sir Barton took his sweet time getting started on the track.
 He had tender feet – a trait he inherited from Star Shoot – that gave him a particularly nasty disposition.